Body By Simone Review: Is It Worth It?

-The studio terms and conditions show that all class purchases are non-refundable and can’t be sold, transferred to someone else, or used for merchandise.
+All class purchases are non-refundable and can’t be sold, transferred to someone else, or used for merchandise.

 Body By Simone Workout DVDs

-Prenatal: Six 20-minute workouts meant for the first, second, and third trimester of pregnancy.
+Prenatal ($19.95): Six 20-minute workouts meant for the first, second, and third trimester of pregnancy.

 The Signature Classes ($24.95): This collection includes both a 55-minute Full Body and Dance Cardio class for two high-intensity workouts that work the entire body.
 Both courses are designed for all fitness levels, and necessary equipment includes a workout mat and three or five-pound hand weights.